aehrc/ontoserver-deploy/README.md

 The first two of the stateful operations are `_search` and `_history` -- due to the way paging is specified in FHIR, the URLs for the previous and next page of results are specific to the instance that generated the current result page.

-The third stateful operation is `$closure` -- this is because it creates a notion of shared or synchonrised state between the client and the server.
+The third stateful operation is `$closure` -- this is because it creates a notion of shared or synchronised state between the client and the server.

 For most deployments one could expect that both `_search` and `_history` have a relatively low-volume of requests, are not response-time critical, and thus can be served by a single instance.
 Things are slightly different for `$closure` -- it is not yet a commonly used operation, but it would not be surprising that if it were used, then it might get a high-volume of requests.